cellml/libcellml/docs/tutorials/examples/actions/examples_view_model.rst

   .. code-tab:: python

-      # Looping through variables in the component myComponent and retrieve their names.
+      # Loop through variables in the component myComponent and retrieve their names.
       #    NOTE that indexing starts from zero:
       for v in range(0, my_component.variableCount()):